Leah Williamson: Personal life

 Williamson was training to be an accountant but has reportedly put her studies on hold to focus on football.

-She is close friends with former Arsenal teammate Alex Scott, and international teammate and Barcelona midfielder Keira Walsh.
-Williamson and Walsh went through all the junior ranks together and received their first senior call up on the same day in 2017; in 2019, Williamson commented that whenever England teams were announced "the first thing you do, you check for your name on the list and then you check for Keira's."
+She is close friends with former Arsenal teammate Alex Scott, and international teammate Keira Walsh.
+Williamson and Walsh went through all the England junior ranks together and received their first senior call up on the same day in 2017; in 2019, Williamson commented that whenever England teams were announced "the first thing you do, you check for your name on the list and then you check for Keira's."
 Walsh also reflected that there was "nobody [she] would rather have shared this journey with".

-Williamson has endometriosis, which has made her anxious to play while menstruating in the past, and has spoken about it to increase awareness of the disruptive condition and the need for more symptom-relieving measures.
+Williamson has endometriosis, which made her anxious to play while menstruating, and has spoken about it to increase awareness of the disruptive condition and the need for more symptom-relieving measures.
+She is part of the LGBTQ community; as of 2024, she is in a relationship with former Miss USA, American model Elle Smith.